walkoffcyber/WALKOFF/docs/index.rst

 Welcome to WALKOFF's documentation!
 ===================================
-This documentation is intended to help app and interface developers as well as provide a reference for project contributors.
+This documentation is intended to help app, interface, and workflow developers as well as provide a reference for project contributors.
-Here you’ll find walk-through tutorials and information on WALKOFF interface and workflow development as well as application development.
+Here you’ll find walk-through tutorials as well as other useful information about prepackaged applications that are shipped with Walkoff, our changelog, and how to interact with Walkoff using its RESTful API.

 What is WALKOFF?
 ------------------